firavoyage/blogging/readme.md

 # firavoyage

+## mission
+- make tools elegant

 ## self
 - an entrepreneur, developer, otaku
 - grew up in shanghai
 - on the internet since 2019, which is my actual "home town"
 - live in rest of the world
-- working on building pure math
+- working on web dev

-## mission
-- make tools elegant

 ## love
 -